Skip to main content

 Resolving deltas: 100% (552/552), done.

-For the curious, the main difference between this app and LAMP 7.4 app package in the App Store is that this uses the multipleDatabases option for mysql addon in CloudronManifest.json.
-When using this option, an environment variable named CLOUDRON_MYSQL_DATABASE_PREFIX will be set instead of CLOUDRON_MYSQL_DATABASE.
+The main difference between this app and the LAMP 7.4 app package in the App Store is the multipleDatabases option for the mysql addon in CloudronManifest.json.
+This option sets CLOUDRON_MYSQL_DATABASE_PREFIX instead of CLOUDRON_MYSQL_DATABASE.

 ~/lamp7.4-multidb-app$ cloudron build --local